sertit/eoreader/README.md

 ## Context

-SERTIT is part of the [Copernicus Emergency Management Service](https://emergency.copernicus.eu/) rapid mapping and risk and recovery teams.
+As one of the [Copernicus Emergency Management Service](https://emergency.copernicus.eu/) Rapid Mapping and Risk and Recovery Mapping operators, SERTIT needs to deliver geoinformation (such as flood or fire delineation, landslides mapping, etc.) based on multiple EO constellations.

+In rapid mapping, it is always important to have access to various sensor types, resolutions, and satellites.
+Indeed, SAR sensors are able to detect through clouds and during nighttime
+(which is particularly useful during flood and storm events), while optical sensors benefit from of multi spectral bands to better analyze and classify the crisis information.

-In these activations, we need to deliver information (such as flood or fire delineations, landslides mapping, etc.) based on various constellations (more than 10 optical and 5 SAR).
-As every minute counts in production, it seemed crucial to harmonize the ground on which are built our production tools, in order to make them as sensor-agnostic as possible.
+As every minute counts in the production of geoinformation in an emergency mode, it seemed crucial to harmonize the ground on which are built our production tools, in order to make them as sensor-agnostic as possible.

+This is why SERTIT decided to decouple the sensor handling from the extraction algorithms: the latter should be able to ingest semantic bands
+(i.e. `RED` or `VV`) without worrying about how to load the specific sensor band or in what unit it is.
+The assumption was made that all the spectral bands from optical sensors could be mapped between each other (see Figure 2), in addition to the natural mapping between SAR bands.

 Thus, thanks to **EOReader**, these tools are made independent to the constellation:

-- the algorithm (and its developer) can focus on its core tasks (such as extraction) without taking into account the constellation characteristics (how to load a band, which band correspond to which band number, which band to use for this index...)
+✅ the algorithm (and its developer) can focus on its core tasks (such as extraction) without taking into account the sensor characteristics
+(how to load a band, which band correspond to which band number, …)
-- the addition of a new constellation is done effortlessly (if existing in **EOReader**) and without any modification of the algorithm
+✅ new sensor addition is effortless (if existing in **EOReader**) and requires no algorithm modification
-- the maintenance is simplified and the code is way more readable (no more ifs regarding the sensor type!)
+✅ maintenance is simplified and the code quality is significantly improved
-- the testing is also simplified as the sensor-related parts are tested in this library
+✅ testing is also simplified as the sensor-related parts are tested in EOReader library

 However, keep in mind that the support of all the constellations used in CEMS is done in the best effort mode, especially for commercial data.
 Indeed, we may not have faced every product type, sensor mode or order configuration, so some details may be missing.